Should You Defrag an SSD?

 Should I defrag my SSD?

 The short answer is this: you don't have to defrag an SSD.

-To understand why, we need to look at the purpose of defragmenting a drive.
+To understand why, we first need to look at the purpose of defragmenting a drive.
 Defragging ensures that large files are stored in one continuous area of a hard disk drive so that the file can be read in one go.
 Mechanical drives have a relatively long seek time of approximately 15ms, so every time a file is fragmented you lose 15ms finding the next one.
 This really adds up when reading lots of different files split into lots of different fragments.

 However, this isn't an issue with SSDs because the seek time are about 0.1ms.
 You won’t really notice the benefit of defragged files — which means there is no performance advantage to defragging an SSD.